“Design is not just what it looks like and feels like. Design is how it works.” Late. Steve Jobs, Founder, Apple. Inc.

 What is CSS?

 CSS, or Cascading Style Sheets, describes the presentation of a document written in HTML or XML.
 It’s the tool that enhances the style and presentation of web pages, giving you the power to control the positioning, spacing, fonts, colors, and alignment on screen.
 It’s what makes your web page look and feel the way you want it to.
-Further details are available in our guide, What is CSS?
-Explore it to understand the syntax and fundamentals.
+The blog outlines what is CSS and its types, along with practical examples so beginners understand different types of style sheets in CSS.

 History of CSS